Nomagno/Halfive/docs/HWVM_SPEC.md

 ### The instruction set

 #### There are currently SIXTEEN (16) instructions, each numbered with the decimal number in PARENTHESIS `()` for later reference.
 Each instruction takes the number of register, value, or ID arguments specified, and only that number (it is an ERROR to specify MORE or LESS).
 In values Vx, if an address is specified, the instruction SHALL read the value of that address.
 If a literal is specified, the instruction SHALL perform no address reading and use that literal.
-In addresses Rx, literals are an ERROR.
-In idenfitications ID, addresses are an ERROR.
+If a pointer is specified, the instruction shall read the value of the address pointed two by THAT ADDRESS AND THE NEXT ONE (e.g. {2} denotes the contents of memory address 0x02 and 0x03, TREATED AS A SINGLE 16-BIT INTEGER).
+In addresses Rx, literals are an ERROR but pointers are ALLOWED.
+In idenfitications ID, addresses or pointers are an ERROR.
+LITERALS AND POINTERS SHALL NEVER BE SPECIFIED TOGETHER IN THE SAME ARGUMENT LIST

 ```
 halt (0) - TAKES NO ARGUMENTS, STOPS PROGRAM EXECUTION